jasonpenny/fullstack-challenge/README.md

 The code assumes that the API is running and available.
 This does not have a lot of error handling.

 The challenge description says that the user should create a unique name for new devices, but the API does not return an error when creating a new device that matches an existing one, so any validation for that is not implemented.

-## TODO
-* After submitting a new reading, the code currently just calls `console.log()`, it should redirect the page or clear the form to enter another reading.